balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 app.js  new.json
 ```

-#### Now verify that new.json file is reflected in host h2c-volume directory.
+#### 5.Now verify that new.json file is reflected in host h2c-volume directory.

 ```
 # 1. List the file new.json in h2c-volume directory